blacksheep-crm/devpops/README.md

 17. If Siebel CRM version is 23.5 or higher, verify that the following Business Objects are registered in the REST Inbound Data Access Service view:

 ![image](https://github.com/blacksheep-crm/devpops/assets/31369901/3bc2993c-f3bd-4038-a2f4-b13c26868468)

+18. Follow these steps to enable the logviewer demo:

+   Edit logviewer.html to reflect your AI host name and port number

+   Save logviewer.html in applicationcontainer_external/webapps/ROOT

+   Create symlink from applicationcontainer_external/logs to applicationcontainer_external/siebelwebroot/smc/logs

 # Pre-Requisites